irfan106/irfan106/README.md

   </a>
 </p>

-## 🎮 Play Rock, Paper, Scissors with Me!

-Want to play a fun GitHub-powered game?

-🪨 📄 ✂️ Just make a commit to my [RPS Game Repo](https://github.com/irfan106/github-rps-game)
-with a message like:

 ## 🚀 About Me

 - 👨‍💻 I’m currently working as a **Software Developer** at **Birla Pivot (Aditya Birla Group)**.